Whatsapp Icon

 • Monitor for Symptoms: Be vigilant about monitoring any new or worsening symptoms and report them to your healthcare provider.
 This includes bone pain, fatigue, or changes in kidney function.

 • Mental Health: Taking care of your mental health is equally important.
-Seek support from friends, family, or professional counselors to navigate the emotional challenges of remission.
+Seek support from friends, family, or professional counsellors to navigate the emotional challenges of remission.

 • Avoid Infections: Your immune system may be compromised, so take precautions to avoid infections, such as frequent hand washing and avoiding crowded places during flu season.